 If you want to create massive wealth, you must discipline yourself to replant all the new seeds your crop produces.

 Think about it.

 If a man planted an orange and grew an orange tree in his back yard, he could take the seeds from the oranges and plant more trees over the years until eventually he would have more oranges than he could possibly use for himself or his family.

-However, if he takes the fruit every year and uses it all, he will only ever have the oranges that his one tree produces.
+However, if he takes the fruit every year, uses it all, and wastes the seeds, he will only ever have the oranges that his one tree produces.

-Be sure as you begin building wealth that as your seeds produce a crop, you begin to plant more seeds in an effort to create an even more bountiful harvest!
+As you begin your wealth building journey, be sure plant more seeds in an effort to create an even more bountiful harvest!